Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 Take a look at the guide below.

-Migration Assistant on a Mac can transfer your data from an old Mac to a new Mac in several ways.
+Migration Assistant on a Mac can transfer your data from an old Mac.
+To a newer Mac, like an M1 Mac in several ways.

 - Wirelessly over WIFI

 - Direct Mac to Mac over Ethernet.
 By Ethernet cable

 - Mac to Mac over USB.
 Using your Mac’s USB ports and a USB Cable